wmay/euc-safety/_guides/helmets.md

 | Downhill racing or e-bike | 20-28       | ASTM F1952, NTA 8776 |
 | Motorcycle                | >28         | DOT, ECE, Snell      |

+In terms of safety, the most important feature is helmet certification.
+The second most important feature is a technology like MIPS that reduces head rotation.
+(It can also help to get a brighter color for [traffic visibility]({{
+site.baseurl }}{% link _guides/traffic.md %}).)

 The specific type of motorcycle helmet I recommend for most riders is a dual-sport helmet with ECE certification.
 The reasoning behind these recommendations is explained further down.